 About the Tohoku Medical Megabank (TMM) Project

 The TMM project aims at reconstruction from the Great East Japan Earthquake and realization of personalized prevention and medical care.
-Tohoku University Tohoku Medical Megabank Organization and Iwate Medical University Iwate Tohoku Medical Megabank Organization are the implementing institutions of the TMM project, which aims to contribute to the creative recovery of medical care in the areas affected by the Great East Japan Earthquake and to improve the health of the victims.
-The TMM Project has been conducted by the Japan Agency for Medical Research and Development (AMED), which has been serving as the organization in charge of research support for this project since fiscal year 2015.
+Tohoku University Tohoku Medical Megabank Organization and Iwate Medical University Iwate Tohoku Medical Megabank Organization are the implementing institutions of the TMM project.
+The TMM Project has been conducted by the Japan Agency for Medical Research and Development (AMED), which has been serving as the research support organization for this project since fiscal year 2015.

 Explanation of Terms